nykh/qiniu-backup-tool/application-note.md

 ### beginning slashes

 Insert `@` character in front of the beginning slash(es) in the key.
 Also insert `@` between any repeating slashes to maintain one-to-one relationship.
 Thus, key `///aaa///bbb///ccc.txt` will be translate to `@/@/@/aaa/@/@/bbb/@/@/ccc.txt`.
 The pathname can be easily translated back to the key by dropping all the `@`.

+## Plan B: Flat Version

+At this point, I am starting to feel the benefit of using a flat structure for the program

+- First and most importantly, it is the data structure in Derek's use case
+- You can ignore any special character corner cases
+- listing the file do not require `os.walk` anymore, just a simple `os.listdir`